Manny Martínez (baseball): Playing career

-Post-playing career
+Coaching career

-Martínez spent several years in the New York Mets' organization as a coach, then became manager of the Dominican Summer League Mets 1 squad in 2015.
+Martínez worked as a coach in the New York Mets' organization from 2010 to 2014, then became manager of the Dominican Summer League (DSL) Mets 1 squad in 2015.
 He held that roles through 2022.
+Martínez then joined the Dominican affiliates of the Philadelphia Phillies, coaching for DSL Phillies Red in 2023, DSL Phillies White in 2024, and DSL Phillies Red in 2025 and 2026.

+Personal life

+Martínez and his wife have three children.